 Both systolic and diastolic heart failure affect the ventricles' ability to pump blood.
 You may have one or both types.

 Symptoms of Heart Failure

 Once you have heart failure, flare-ups can happen.
 Gaining weight is often the first warning sign of trouble.
 But there are other signs of trouble, too.
 Here are some things to watch for:

 - Chest pain or changes in your heartbeat

 Call your doctor right away if you notice any of the signs listed above or you have any other unusual symptoms.

 To evaluate your condition, your doctor will examine you, ask questions and run tests.
-Your doctor will also look for any other health problems that may have led to heart failure.
+Your doctor or cardiologist will also look for any other health problems that may have led to heart failure.